mswdresden/eden/Msw/README.md

 # Web2Py
 sudo apt-get install libodbc1

+# for some reason insalled also (msw):
+sudo apt-get install python-openid

 # get web2py and reset it to last stable version, which is compatible with sahana-eden
 git clone --recursive git://github.com/web2py/web2py.git cd web2py/